-6. Reporting, Recording and Planning for the future
+6. Reporting and Recording

-- 6.1 A detailed, contemporaneous written report should be made in respect of any incidents where force is used by the member of staff concerned.
-The information that should be contained within this report is set out in DfE Circular 10/98 and is included as an appendix to this policy document (see Appendix 3).
-This form should be uploaded to MyConcern along with a full and detailed entry of the incident.
-Staff should be clear about any techniques used (see Appendix 6). - 6.2 An Incident Report Form must be completed as soon as is reasonably possible and brought to the attention of the Head of Service. - 6.3 The Academy Head or a designated senior member of staff will ensure that parents are informed as soon as is reasonably practicable of an incident where positive handling has been used. - 6.4 Where positive handling is used there should be consideration of the need for behaviour support plan and risk assessment based on an individual pupil's needs.
-Appendix 5 Risk Assessment Flowchart should support this process. - 6.5 Any behaviour support plan or risk assessment should detail likely triggers, specific strategies, non-physical deescalation techniques and when positive handling should be considered.
-These documents should be reviewed regularly.

-6.6 Where a complaint about the use of restraint / positive handling is made by a pupil or parent this will be reported to the Principal / CEO in accordance with the Procedure in Respect of Allegations of Child Abuse Made Against School Staff.
+- A detailed, contemporaneous written report should be made in respect of any incidents where force is used by the member of staff concerned.
+The information that should be contained within this report is set out in DfE Circular 10/98 and is included as an appendix to this policy document (see Appendix 2).
+This form should be uploaded to My Concern along with a full and detailed entry of the incident.
+Staff should be clear about any techniques used (see Appendix 6). - An Incident Report Form must be completed as soon as is reasonably possible, and brought to the attention of the Trust Principal / CEO or a senior member of Trust staff. - 6.3 Additionally, the school's internal recording and reporting procedure should be followed where appropriate.
+Should restraint / positive handling be used, the incident must be recorded in the Pupil Restraint Log which is stored in the main office. - The Academy Head or a designated senior member of staff will ensure that parents are informed as soon as is reasonably practicable of an incident where physical restraint has been used.
+Where a pupil has Special Educational Needs or behavioural difficulties and an agreed method of restraint has been included in an IEP, School Support Plan or PSP, the use of restraint will be reviewed regularly but only reported to parents where the restraint / positive handling applied is outside that set out in the IEP, School Support Plan or PSP. - 6.5 Where a complaint about the use of restraint / positive handling is made by a pupil or parent this will be reported to the Principal / CEO in accordance with the Procedure in Respect of Allegations of Child Abuse Made against School Staff.
 In the event of such a complaint being made it is important that no investigation of the circumstances in which restraint / positive handling was used is undertaken by the school unless the Trust determines that this is the most appropriate course of action.